 In the self-directed Doctor of Ministry program, we produce transformed leaders, ready to serve in a range of settings—from church leadership, to global missions, to family ministry.

 Students enrolled in the self-directed program have the flexibility to tailor their degree to their passions and ministry contexts.
-We offer 2 program tracks, each with individual concentrations:
+We offer 3 program tracks with concentrations:

 Church Leadership track with concentrations in:

 - Organizational Systems